-As a rule of thumb, during the coffee roasting process the higher the roast level and darker the roast, the more the beans take on a darker, deeper a stronger flavor and become lighter in caffeine content.
+As a rule of thumb, during the coffee roasting process, the higher the roast level and darker the roast, the more the beans take on a darker, deeper, stronger flavor and become lighter in caffeine content.

 Which Roast Of Coffee Is The Strongest?